Nebraska Medicare Insurance Plans

 Medicare Supplement Insurance (Medigap) Policies

-Nebraska does not mandate plan providers to sell Medicare Supplement Insurance (or Medigap) policies to Medicare recipients under age 65.
-Some plan providers may still offer Medicare supplement options to those under 65, but they may charge higher costs or set other restrictions that do not apply to those 65 and older, or they may deny your application.
+Nebraska does not mandate insurance carriers to sell Medicare Supplement Insurance (or Medigap) policies to Medicare recipients under age 65.
+Some insurance carriers may still offer Medicare supplement options to those under 65, but they may charge higher costs or set other restrictions that do not apply to those 65 and older, or they may deny your application.
 Read more details at CMS.gov.

 Mini-COBRA Policies (Small Group)